Continuous maximum performance: Brushless motors from FAULHABER

 How are brushless motors from FAULHABER designed?

 FAULHABER offers brushless motors with four different design principles.
-The two- and four-pole brushless motors have an elongated cylindrical shape.
+The two- and four-pole BLDC motors have an elongated cylindrical shape.
 Similar to the DC-motors, the winding is on the outside and the magnets on the inside, except that they perform the "reverse" function in the brushless variant: winding = stator, magnets = rotor.

 In the two-pole motor, the rotor consists of a single magnet with a north and a south pole.
 In the four-pole motor, the rotor has two alternating north and south poles.